 About the Center

-The Cecil H. and Ida Green Comprehensive Center for Molecular, Computational, and Systems Biology was created in 2004 by a generous gift from the Cecil H. and Ida Green Foundation.
-Currently the Center has five tenure-track faculty, and is the home of 47 researchers.
+The Cecil H. and Ida Green Center for Systems Biology was created in 2004 by a generous gift from the Cecil H. and Ida Green Foundation.
+This Center was merged with the Lyda Hill Department of Bioinformatics in Spring 2021.
+The Green Center currently has seven tenure-track faculty and one UTSW Distinguished Fellow.

 The Center's goal of describing a "circuit theory" for biology was historically addressed via a generic framework of biological questions.
 Now, the new Green Center will focus on two paticularly exciting themes that align the field of Systems Biology with UT Southwestern's mission of providing patient care by leveraging innovation in basic science and clinical research:

 - Cancer Metastasis - Current cancer therapies lack major insight into non-genetic mechanisms of metastasis and drug resistance that are governed by autonomous cellular signaling programs and complex interactions with the environment.
 To probe these behaviors, three of the Center's eight faculty research labs (Danuser, Dean, and Fiolka ) are collaboratively developing unique microscopy pipelines to visualize molecular processes in real time within the environment of a metastatic niche excised from human tissue biopsies, in preclinical model organisms (mouse and zebrafish), and in engineered ex vivo tissue models.
 These pipelines are designed to run from experimental setup to computational data visualization and causal inference for identifications of the circuitry underlying metastatic propensity.
 We have established a collaborative Center for Metastatic Tumor Imaging funded by a U54 grant from the CCBIR program with collaborators.